memgraph/docs/docs/reference-guide/storage-modes/in-memory-analytical.md

 ## Snapshots

-There are two possible ways how snapshots are created in Memgraph, with periodic snapshots or with manually created snapshots.

-### Periodic snapshots

-Periodic snapshots are disabled in `IN_MEMORY_ANALYTICAL` mode.

-### Manually created snapshots

-Snapshots capture the database state and store it on disk.
-By creating a snapshot is possible later to recover the database from the stored snapshot if the configuration flag is set [--storage-recover-on-startup](../configuration.md#storage).
+Snapshots capture the database state and store it on the disk.
+A snapshot is used to recover the database upon startup (depending on the setting of the configuration flag `--storage-recover-on-startup`, which defaults to `true`).

+In Memgraph, snapshots are created periodically or manually.

+ In the `IN_MEMORY_ANALYTICAL` mode, periodic snapshots are **disabled**.

-When the `CREATE SNAPSHOT` transaction is started, in `IN_MEMORY_ANALYTICAL` mode Memgraph guarantees that it will be **the only** transaction present in the system, and all other transactions will wait until creating a snapshot is done.
-The user doesn't have to care about that, Memgraph does the job.
-This way, there is no way that an invalid snapshot is created.
+Manual snapshots are created by running the `CREATE SNAPSHOT;` query.
+When the query is run in the `IN_MEMORY_ANALYTICAL` mode, Memgraph guarantees that it will be **the only** transaction present in the system, and all the other transactions will wait until the snapshot is created to ensure its validity.